cicidi/product-sales-prediction/README.md

 Agent thinking Steps:

 1. What is the Question ask me to do? -> predict_by_category
-2. What is the input? -> { "seller_id": "seller_1", "category": "electronics", "time_range": "next
+2. What is the MCP required input parameter? -> ( seller_id, category, startTime,endTime, top_n)
-   week", "top_n": 5 }
 3. "Next Week" is not validate input -> "What is the time range?"
-4. Call "convert_time_range" tool to convert "next week" to a valid time range.
+4. Call "convert_time_range" tool to convert "next week" to a "startTime" + "endTime" range.
-5. Seller ID and category are not provided -> ask user "What is your seller" -> User reply "seller_1" -> fill in seller_id
+5. Seller ID is not provided -> ask user "What is your seller" -> User reply "seller_1" -> fill in seller_id
-6. What do you want to do with "seller_1" ? let me check history.
+6. But if we just tell LLM "seller_1", AI will ask :"What do you want to do with "seller_1" ? let me check history.
 7. History found, "What's my best-performing product next week in electronics + seller_1 + start/end time".
 Fills in missing info (e.g. `seller_id`, `category`)
 8. Calls `/mcp/sales/predict`
 9. Returns conversational summary with top-N products and explanations